Clive Jacobs is the Founder and former Chairman and CEO of holiday autos group limited, the world’s largest leisure car rental broker.

 With Travel Weekly Group growing in size and scale, and delivering new products in new sectors, Clive launched the umbrella/parent brand of Jacobs Media Group which encompasses all the titles held within Travel Weekly Group.

-In the same year Clive took a stake in and became Chairman of leading luxury cruise business, The Cruise Professionals, whilst also becoming Chairman of leading Canadian travel retailer itravel2000.
+In the same year Clive took a stake in and became Chairman of leading luxury cruise business, Tully Luxury Travel (formerly Cruise Professionals), whilst also becoming Chairman of leading Canadian travel retailer itravel2000.

 Reflecting his own background, Clive also devotes time to mentor young entrepreneurs.

-Aside from business Clive is married to Suzanne, they have a daughter Martha, aged 13 and his family home is in Devon.
-Clive is actively involved in charity work and is a Patron of the Teenage Cancer Trust.
+Clive is also actively involved in charity work and is a Patron of the Teenage Cancer Trust.
 His other passions include shooting, skiing, collecting...and drinking fine wines!